phorton1/base-apps-artisan/docs/readme.md

 - is a DLNA MediaServer
 - can access any existing DLNA Media Servers
-- can control any existing DLNA Media Renderers
+- **can control any existing DLNA Media Renderers**

 It is **not** a DLNA Renderer.
 Artisan itself cannot be controlled by existing DLNA Control Points.
-Internally it abstracts the existing DLNA Media Servers and Renderers it finds on the home network down to a much simpler API for use by the webUI.
+Internally it abstracts the existing DLNA Media Servers **and Renderers** it finds on the home network down to a much simpler API for use by the webUI.

-### OpenHome Playlist Source

-It is not clear at this time if it is useful, or advisable for Artisan to be an OpenHome Playlist Source.

-Artisan certainly implements Playlists and can Render them and push the songs in them to existing DLNA Renderers, but at this time, I am not certain that I care enough about controlling other Renderers to determine whether or not, and if so, how, typical DLNA Renderers utilize OpenHome Playlists.
-So, at this time, the Playlist Source within Artisan is purely my own and does not follow any particular standards.

-Nonetheless, I have abstracted the hierarchy of classes so that Artisan Perl has a localPLSource, and can utilize a remotePLSource from another instance of Artistan (i.e.
+## Design Details

+In reference to previous Artisan Perl and currently un-modified Artisan Android.

+**Playlists are 'persistent' per Library**

+- The system able to play through a sorted-random-by-album playlist on multiple different devices sequentially so that I don't hear the same albums/song twice and yet I hear all of them once.
+- I can select anything from the explorer tree and play it immediately (interrupting the current playlist).

+**Got rid of 'Playlist Sources'**

+Playlists are bound to libraries for compatibility with WMP and a more general UI.

+- added a new 'dirtype' = 'playlist'
+- redesigned playlists.db and namedb.files (they are now incompatible
-Artisan Android).
+  with Artisan Android).

+I *think* the main artisan.db file remains compatible.

+**Webui HTML Renderer**

+The webUI has a truly Local Renderer in the embeded HTML music player that can play music on the Browsing, as opposed to the Serving, device.

+Artisan Android does not currently serve the webUI.
+It should.

+**WebUI FancyTree now entirely JSON based**

+I no longer send HTML from the Server to the webUI.

+The understanding starts by realizing that if the 'source:' or 'lazyLoad:' options of the tree return Hashes, those hashes are used to form Ajax requests to get the data, which is then loaded into the tree from the 'success' of the Ajax call.
+BUT, if source: or lazyLoad: return Arrays, those arrays ARE the data.
+See explorer.js for more info.